mhibbins/mhibbins.github.io/docs/_pages/research.md

 with the goal of making more robust inferences in the presence of gene tree discordance.

-### Mating system and sex chromosome evolution in land plants
+### The evolution of gene regulation underlying complex traits

-Recent evolutionary transitions to dioecy and sex chromosomes in certain land plant clades can provide valuable insights into the origins and maintenance of these mating systems.
-In my postdoc I am studying the genus *Rumex*, which contains multiple independet origins of dioecy and X/Y sex determination from hermaphroditic ancestors.
-I am reconstructing the history of these traits over the *Rumex* phylogeny and investigating how they have affected the evolution of transcriptomes and recombination.
+Transcriptomic datasets provide valuable insights into both functional aspects of the biology of organisms and general patterns of quantitative trait evolution among species.
+My research applies phylogenetic comparative methods to multispecies transcriptomic datasets to answer questions at the intersection of these two approaches.
+In my postdoc I am using transcriptomic data to study the genus *Rumex*, which contains multiple independent origins of dioecy and X/Y sex determination from hermaphroditic ancestors.
+I am reconstructing the history of these traits over the *Rumex* phylogeny and investigating how they have affected the evolution of gene expression and recombination.